Home Health Billing Services

 Issue: Uses its own episode payment model that does not align with Medicare PDGM and requires separate authorization for each 60-day episode

-Our approach: We maintain UHC's home health payment rules separately from Medicare and submit episode authorizations with clinical documentation tailored to UHC's coverage criteria
+Our approach: We maintain UHC's home health payment rules separately from Medicare and submit episode authorizations with clinical documentation configured to UHC's coverage criteria

 Humana